Gentreo Review 2023: Honest Review by an AttorneyEstate Planning

 Gentreo Pros and Cons

 - Affordable.
 The cost to create a will is much more affordable than hiring a lawyer.
-You can also create a number of other estate planning documents for less than $50.
+You can also create essential estate planning documents for $100.

 - User friendly.
 The program is easy to use and the site uses layman’s terms.
 You can draft a will within 20 minutes and other estate planning documents in as little as 5 minutes.